ParyaniSagar/EmbeddedC-STEPin/README.md

 To vary the PWM pulses based on the input ADC values.

 #### Activity 4
-to send the data serially usin UART protocol
+to send the data serially using UART protocol

 ## Working of the Simulation.